audioxide/data/data/posts/20190327-reviews-apparat-lp5.md

   of which are the album's strong points).
 Rarely are there any momentous changes to melodic composition, such is the ambient nature of the work.
 week: 185
+blurb: LP5 seems comfortable not pushing any boundaries.
+Tracks unravel steadily, with heavy attention shown towards atmosphere and production.
 ---
 author: André
 review: >-